florianurban/florianurban.github.io/_pages/cv.md

 1999-2001	University of California, Los Angeles (UCLA) Master of Arts in Urban Planning (June 2001)
-Master's thesis: “World Cities Online – City Representation on the Internet” Thesis committee: Prof. Edward Soja, Prof. Michael Storper, Prof. Anastasia Loukaitou-Sideris
+Master's thesis: “World Cities Online – City Representation on the Internet”

 1989-1996	University of the Arts, Berlin
-Undergraduate and graduate studies in Fine Arts (six year program in sculpture and media arts), four semesters at the Facultad de Bellas Artes (School of Fine Arts) at the Universidad Complutense in Madrid/Spain.
+Undergraduate and graduate studies in Fine Arts (six year program in sculpture and media arts)
 Degree: Meisterschüler (Master of Fine Arts, February 1996)